Context Firewall

 Different MPF inspections, NAT translations, etc. for each context.

-Multi Context Mode has many security contexts, acting independently.
+The multi-context mode has many security contexts acting independently.
 Sharing multiple contexts with a single interface confuses determining which context to send packets to.
 ASA must associate inbound traffic with the correct context.
-Three options exist for the classification of incoming packets.
+Three options exist for classifying incoming packets.

 Unique Interfaces